 IBS can occur at any age.
 For many people with this condition, the bowel appears to be over-sensitive.
-Unfortunately the cause isn’t always known, but a variety of factors can play a role:
+Unfortunately, the cause isn’t always known, but a variety of factors can play a role:

 Our best option for testing more sensitive people is through the process of dietary elimination and then food challenges.
-Depending on symptoms, the Low FODMAPs diet or RPAH Elimination diet have been helpful for many people.
+Depending on symptoms, the Low FODMAP diet or RPAH Elimination diet have been helpful for many people.
 See below for more details.

-• Enzyme deficiencies: Some people are born with, or develop with age, insufficient enzymes to digest, absorb or deal with some foods.
+• Enzyme deficiencies: Some people are born with or develop with age, insufficient enzymes to digest, absorb or deal with some foods.
 For example, a deficiency of the enzyme lactase results in lactose intolerance.
 Some people also benefit from supplementing the enzymes needed for fat, protein and carbohydrate breakdown.

 • Stress: Most people with IBS find that their symptoms worsen or are more frequent at times of increased anxiety or stress.
 Such strong emotions can affect the nerves in the bowel for susceptible people.
 Chronic stress can also divert blood supply away from the digestive system, resulting in less effective function.